QuaSi-Software/Documentation/docs/gensim_user_manual.md

 See chapter 2 & 3 for detailed description on how to use GenSim.

 ### *Microsoft Excel®* (and possible alternatives)
-The graphical user interface (GUI) of GenSim is based on *Microsoft Excel®*, which is required for easy-access to the functionalities of GenSim.
+The graphical user interface (GUI) of GenSim is based on *Microsoft Excel®*, which is required for easy access to the functionalities of GenSim.
 GenSim could also be used without the provided GUI.
 This will not be described further here, but you can find more information on how to do so in the `CONTRIBUTING.md` in the GitHub repository of GenSim.

 GenSim has been tested with the following versions of *Microsoft Excel®*:

 * Office 2016 (16.0.5422.1000)
-* Office 365 (as of Nov 1st 2023)
+* Office 365 (as of March 1st 2026)

 **Note:** *Microsoft Excel®* may require you to enable macros before you can use the software and to enable access to the VBA Object Model.
 This can be done in the *Trust Center* in the options of *Microsoft Excel®* as shown in the following figure.
 The shown settings allow access to the VBA Object Model and allow macros to be run after prompting the user.